20% Raise Calculator

 Should I accept a 20% counter-offer to stay at my current job?

-Proceed with caution.
-While a 20% counter-offer is financially attractive, research shows that 50-80% of employees who accept counter-offers leave within 12-18 months anyway.
-The reasons you wanted to leave — management issues, limited growth, culture problems — rarely change because of more money.
+Consider carefully.
+A counter-offer may not address the original reasons you wanted to leave — management issues, limited growth, or culture problems rarely change because of more money.
 Additionally, your employer now knows you were looking to leave, which can affect trust and future opportunities.
-If the 20% counter-offer addresses a genuine underpayment and you otherwise love your job, it can work.
-But if deeper issues drove your job search, the money is a temporary fix.
+If the 20% counter-offer addresses a genuine underpayment and you otherwise enjoy your role, it can work.
+But if deeper issues drove your job search, the additional compensation alone may not resolve them.